lambdao-dev/lambdao-dev.github.io/_posts/2024-09-12-Accounting.md

 ### Pivotal decisions

 When making important structural changes, the accountant can provide a lot of insight.
-Setting up sub-companies, changing the legal form, can have make a big difference and once again they will have a lot of experience in these matters.
+Setting up sub-companies, changing the legal form, can make a big difference, and once again they will have a lot of experience in these matters.

 ## Software